refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 #### some spack things to note

 * spack install rclone, and there is a go folder on the home directory, outside the spack folder!!
 Seems because `GOPATH` is by default instead of set within spack folder.
-See [this blog](https://blog.csdn.net/zwqjoy/article/details/78788918) for more info on go project and package organization in fs level.
+See [this blog](https://blog.csdn.net/zwqjoy/article/details/78788918) for more info on go project and package organization in fs level. **Solved** by [this commit](https://github.com/tldahlgren/spack/commit/d2e22d95e7b50a9e94b4ebc0f9bc25fb61ca3cdc).

 ### intel parallel studio XE